 I prefer my muffins to have some texture and be a bit coarser, so as you will see, I do not crush the cereal first.
 I like to leave my bran cereals whole.

 But if you prefer a softer more tender muffin, you can adapt the recipe easily.
 Just pulverize both cereals to a fine flour like consistency before adding to your dry ingredients.
 Then you will want to make sure you don’t over mix the batter after adding the eggs.
 Stir till just mixed.

 If mixing and wanting to use your batter right away, make sure to do it with enough advance planning, as the cereal does need time to soften and absorb the excess moisture in your batter, also giving it time to thicken.

 My favorite way to enjoy these muffins is adding raisins and chopped nuts, but there are so many options.
-I would suggest only adding 2 optional add-ins at a time for the right batter to add-in ratios.
+I would suggest only adding 2 other add-ins at a time for the right batter to add-in ratios.

 - Chopped Nuts

 The combinations of goodness are endless!
 No more boring muffins for you.